2021 | Lukas F. Stoetzer, Johannes Giesecke and Heike Klüver

 How does income inequality affect the support for populist parties?

-Recent studies provide evidence that income inequality is a relevant driver for the electoral success of populist parties all over Europe. … Read More
+Current research shows that increasing income inequality boosts the electoral success of populist parties in Europe. … Read More

 -